Improving FTR/FPY metrics in masterbatch production

 Expected Business Outcomes

-With an integrated ML approach, a medium-sized masterbatch manufacturer (annual capacity of 20,000 tons) can expect the following results:
+With an integrated ML approach, a mid-sized masterbatch manufacturer (20,000 ton annual capacity) can expect the following results:

 Quality Metrics